audulus/docs/Module-Library.md

 ###Waveshape
 These VCO modules combine oscillators or create them from scratch using mixing or waveshaping algorithms.
 Great go-to modules for unique, often aggressive and punchy sounds.

+**Crossfade VCO** <br>
-Crossfade VCO - Quickly crossfades between two wave shapes using a third oscillator.
+Quickly crossfades between two wave shapes using a third oscillator.
 The oct control adjusts the octave of the oscillator and wav controls adjust the two wave shapes.

+**Sine Skew VCO** <br>
-Sine Skew VCO - A waveshaping sine VCO with a linear FM input.
+A waveshaping sine VCO with a linear FM input.
 The skew control adjusts the tilt of the sine wave to reverse ramp-like to sine to saw-like.
 The octave control sets an offset from the octave input from -4 to 4.
 The fine tune control adjusts the pitch of the oscillator -/+ one semitone.
 When this control is set to 0.5, the oscillator is in tune

+**Triangle Skew VCO** <br>
-Triangle Skew VCO - A waveshaping triangle VCO with a linear FM input.
+A waveshaping triangle VCO with a linear FM input.
 The skew control adjusts the tilt of the sine wave to reverse ramp to triangle to saw.
 The octave control sets an offset from the octave input from -4 to 4.
 The fine tune control adjusts the pitch of the oscillator -/+ one semitone.
 When this control is set to 0.5, the oscillator is in tune.

+**Wavebender VCO** <br>
-Wavebender VCO - Uses two mapper nodes to create the positive and negative swings of an oscillator.
+Uses two mapper nodes to create the positive and negative swings of an oscillator.
 The octave control sets an offset from the octave input from -4 to 4.
 The fine tune control adjusts the pitch of the oscillator -/+ one semitone.
 When this control is set to 0.5, the oscillator is in tune.
 The overdrive knobs controls the total amount of output distortion.

+##Visual

-Visual - These patches do not make any sound, but instead highlight the visual aspects of Audulus, mostly by using Light and RGB nodes.
+These patches do not make any sound, but instead highlight the visual aspects of Audulus, mostly by using Light and RGB nodes.

+**8 Point 3D Visualizer** <br>
-8 Point 3D Visualizer - An imaginary cube with xyz coordinates.
+An imaginary cube with xyz coordinates.
 As the coordinate approaches one of the 8 lights (8 vertices), they light up.

+**9 Point 3D Visualizer** <br>
-9 Point 3D Visualizer - An imaginary cube with xyz coordinates.
+An imaginary cube with xyz coordinates.
 As the coordinate approaches one of the 9 lights (8 vertices and one center), they light up.

+**37 Point 3D Visualizer** <br>
-37 Point 3D Visualizer - An imaginary cube with xyz coordinates.
+An imaginary cube with xyz coordinates.
 As the coordinate approaches one of the 27 lights (8 vertices, one center, and multiple lights in between), they light up.

+**Pong v1** <br>
-Pong v1 - A real, honest-to-goodness recreation of the classic Atari game Pong in Audulus built using Audulus nodes only!
+A real, honest-to-goodness recreation of the classic Atari game Pong in Audulus built using Audulus nodes only!
 An amazing feat of engineering by Audulus user @alexander.
 Press the start button to get the ball rolling.
 The speed control adjusts the speed of the ball. p1 and p2 knobs control the paddles for player one and player two.
 Try mapping these controls to MIDI controller knobs for the classic experience of supremely terrible ergonomics of the original game.

+**RGB TV** <br>
-RGB TV - A recreation of the metaphor of how a monitor works.
+A recreation of the metaphor of how a monitor works.
 The Scan, Color, and Brightness inputs accepts a 0 to 1 modulation source.
 As the modulation scans from left to right, top to bottom, each light node will sample the values present at the brightness and color inputs and store that sample as a value.
 With enough patience you could sequence frames of animation!
 However, the best way to use this module might be as a music visualizer.
 Attach an LFO that you synth is using to the color input and an envelope to the brightness input and you will get pulsing, color changing lights that track the movement of your patch.